-Applications are invited from scientists in ECORD member countries participating in IODP to join the Onshore Science Party for IODP Expedition 386: Japan Trench Paleoseismology.
+Applications are invited from scientists in ECORD member countries to join both the offshore phase and the Onshore Science Party for IODP Expedition 386: Japan Trench Paleoseismology.

-The proposal upon which this expedition is based was submitted as IODP Proposal #866 'Japan Trench Paleoseismology', subtitle 'TRACKing past earthquakes in the sediment record along the Japan Trench: Testing and developing submarine Paleoseismology in the deep sea (JTRACK- Paleoseismology)'.
+The proposal this expedition is based upon was submitted as IODP Proposal #866 'TRACKing past earthquakes in the sediment record along the Japan Trench: Testing and developing submarine Paleoseismology in the deep sea (JTRACK- Paleoseismology)'.